 While this baby has taken a little bit more work to get here, we are so excited and grateful for a healthy pregnancy thus far.

-Because I had suffered a previous early loss in September, as soon as I found out I was pregnant, I called the office I was planning to go to.
+Because I had suffered a previous early loss in September, as soon as I found out I was pregnant, I called the health care provider I was planning to go to.

 They had me come in right away just to get my HCG levels to make sure the pregnancy was going smoothly.